Frequently Asked Questions

 How else can I help?

 Sharing about our work on social media can help increase support for us in the community and get the word out to those who may need our services.
-We also invite you to visit our advocacy page to learn how you can lend your voice to the fight to heal hunger.
-Follow us on Facebook, Instagram and Twitter at @OpFoodSearch.
+Follow us on Facebook, Instagram and Twitter at @OpFoodSearch and on LinkedIn.